 At 1.20pm on Saturday, 22 August 2015, a Hawker Hunter, historic military jet, taking part in an air show at the adjacent airport crashed into the busy A27 coast road at Shoreham in Sussex.
+Eleven people were killed.

 The reports shown below are as they were received.